 Purchases and sales of financial assets are recognized on their trade date - the date on which the Fund commits to purchase or sell the investment.
 Financial assets and liabilities are initially recognized at fair value.
-Transaction costs incurred to acquire financial assets at FVTPL are expensed as incurred in the statement of comprehensive income.
+Transaction costs incurred to acquire financial assets at FVTPL are expensed as incurred in the statement of comprehensive income (loss).
 Subsequent to initial recognition, all financial assets and liabilities at FVTPL are measured at fair value.
-Unrealized gains and losses arising from changes in fair value of the FVTPL category are presented in the statements of comprehensive income within 'Change in unrealized appreciation (depreciation) on investments' in the period in which they arise.
+Unrealized gains and losses arising from changes in fair value of the FVTPL category are presented in the statements of comprehensive income (loss) within 'Change in unrealized appreciation (depreciation) on investments and derivatives' in the period in which they arise.
 Financial assets at amortized cost are subsequently measured at amortized cost.
 Transaction costs incurred on financial assets or liabilities at amortized cost are amortized over the life of the asset or liability.

 Financial assets are de-recognized when the rights to receive cash flows have expired or the Fund has transferred substantially all the risks and rewards of ownership.
-Upon disposal, the difference between the amount received and the average cost to acquire the financial asset (for financial assets at FVTPL) or the amortized cost (for financial assets at amortized cost) is included within 'Net realized gain (loss) on investments' in the statements of comprehensive income.
+Upon disposal, the difference between the amount received and the average cost to acquire the financial asset (for financial assets at FVTPL) or the amortized cost (for financial assets at amortized cost) is included within 'Net realized gain (loss) on investments' and Net realized gain (loss) on options' in the statements of comprehensive income (loss).